Edarke/kryonet/README.md

 		}
 	}
 ```
-A timeout can also be specified for a specific request:
+A timeout can also be specified for individual requests:
 ```java
     player.sendAsync(new RequestSelection(), Duration.ofSeconds(100))
     	.exceptionally(timeoutError -> getDefaultSelection())